-To register a function to be called between each event, use CSIM_AddEventLoopFunc, which is formally defined as:
+To register a function to be called before each event, use CSIM_AddEventLoopFunc, which is formally defined as:

 /* In DEFINE_GLOBAL area. */